 Collaborating with @IBMcloud to deliver @sysdig cloud-native intelligence: #security, #monitoring, and #forensics for developers – #DockerCon.Click to tweet

 The team at IBM is also very focused on expanding ease-of-use and flexibility for cross-cloud infrastructure.
 This week IBM made announcements that show their commitment to leadership in this space.
 The first announced announced a major expansion of 18 new availability zones across North America, Europe and Asia.
 The second announced the availability of multi-zone clusters for their IBM Cloud Kubernetes Service.
 What do multi-zone clusters make possible?
 They let users deploy a single containerized app across multiple global IBM Cloud regions.
-The IBM Cloud Kubernetes Service manages every piece of a containerized app simultaneously across different geographies with the assurance that each will experience the same consistent experience.
+The IBM Cloud Kubernetes Service manages every piece of a containerized app.
+This can be done across different geographies simultaneously with the assurance that each will experience the same consistent experience.

 Check out our demo video to see how easy it is to use Sysdig with IBM Cloud: